Ark-Stack/docs/README.md

 ## **7. Remote Tools and Functions**

 ### **7.1 Overview**
 In **ArkStack**, tools are **remote functions** that agents can call to perform specific tasks, such as web searches, data processing, or API interactions.
 These tools are **stored remotely** and can be dynamically discovered and integrated into agent workflows.
-This chapter explores how **ArkStack** leverages **smolagents’ support for remote tools** and provides a **marketplace and hub** for sharing and using these tools.
+This section explores how **ArkStack** leverages **smolagents’ support for remote tools** and provides a **marketplace and hub** for sharing and using these tools.

 ---